PeteBoucher/shopping-list/README.md

 7. Push to a public repo `git remote add origin [MY_REPO] && git push`

 ## Lesson 2
-Output the list via an html template
+Output the list via an html template (60 mins)
-### Section 1

 1. Import render_template
 2. remove the code from `index()` that builds the html code around the list and simply return the  result of a call to render_template() with the template filename and list passed as arguments: